ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

     Also, see {{Section 11.5 of RFC7516}} for security considerations on mitigating timing attacks.

-1. When Direct Key Agreement or Direct Encryption are employed, verify that the JWE Encrypted Key value is an empty octet sequence.
+1. When Direct Key Agreement or Direct Encryption is employed, verify that the JWE Encrypted Key value is an empty octet sequence.

 1. When Direct Encryption is employed,